Change File Extension One-by-One and in Bulk

 The file extension is also called a filename extension, it is a suffix at the end of your computer files.
 A complete file name includes the file name and file extension, and the file extension and file name are separated by a dot.
 The operating system uses file extensions to identify which applications are associated with which file types, in other words, which application will open when you double-click the file.

-There are, like hundreds of existed file extensions.
+There are, like hundreds of existing file extensions.
 Below we have listed some common file extensions.

 - DOC/DOCX: Represents for Microsoft Word documents.
 DOC is the original extension used for Word files.
 After Word 2007 has released, Microsoft changed the file extension to DOCX.
 That’s because Word documents are now based on the XML format, so Microsoft added an "X" at the end of DOC.